Are Winter Blues Catching up with your Child? Know what is Seasonal Affective Disorder

 SAD is a form of depression which follows a seasonal pattern.
 As the days become shorter and winter closes in, the affected person experiences classic symptoms of depression and as spring approaches, the symptoms dilate and the victim returns back to normal.
 This is known as seasonal affective disorder.

 A study conducted by the American Journal of Psychiatry studied 7 children with symptoms of seasonal affective disorder.
 These children experienced fatigue, irritability, school difficulties and sleep changes (symptoms of Seasonal Defective Disorder) during the winter months.
 The team exposed the kids to bright environmental light which reversed these symptoms and improved their mood and behaviour.
 Considering the study, we can say that children get affected by seasonal affective disorder in the winter season.
 Let's specifically take a look at seasonal affective disorder in children.

 Seasonal affective disorder draws out symptoms like fatigue, over-indulgence and depression.
 According to a survey coordinated by Normal Rosenthal, M.D. and the National Institute of Mental Health (NIMH) – approximately three percent of children suffer from Seasonal Affective Disorder and it is the most prevalent form of depression in the last years of high school (ages 16-18).

 Symptoms of Seasonal Affective Disorder

-The most obvious symptom of seasonal affective disorder in children is a noticeable change in the character, mood and overall disposition of the child as winter approaches.
+The most obvious symptom of a seasonal affective disorder in children is a noticeable change in the character, mood and overall disposition of the child as winter approaches.
 Are they socializing with their friends as much?
-Have their grades in school dipped a little since the start of term in August-September?
+Have their grades in school dipped a little since the start of term?
 Do they seem to be suffering from fatigue?
 Are they joining in the family discussions at meal-times?

 Treatment of Seasonal Affective Disorder